hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 Currently in order to create a channel one needs to issue a config transaction to the system channel.
 This has privacy, scalability and operational disadvantages, since the system channel (and the orderers running it) is aware of all channels and of all channel members (at creation time).
-In this feature we propose to expose a "channel provisioning" service that would allow a local orderer administrator to join and leave a channel, as well as to list all the channels that the local orderer is part of.
+In this feature we propose to expose a "channel participation" API that would allow a local orderer administrator to join and leave a channel, as well as to list all the channels that the local orderer is part of.
 This allows a Fabric network to be operated without the use of a system channel, which improve the privacy and scalability of the ordering service and the network as a whole.